eyegautdis/paddlepoints/README.md

 The paddle was from the Unity Asset Store by "TheCloudCreator" The base for the project was from https://github.com/mozilla/unity-webvr-export

-This game has only been tested with an Oculus Quest as it's the only headset I own.
+This game has only been tested with an Oculus Quest.
+It runs via Quest Link and Firefox but doesn't run correctly when using the native Quest Browser (I will look into this but your results may vary.)
+Even with the Quest Link, the latest drivers seem to have broken all audio.

-Feedback is welcome but remember that I'm a novice here so please be kind.
+More information will be available as the project progresses.